Corpus Juris Civilis: Novellae

 The Novellae consisted of new laws that were passed after 534.
 They were later re-worked into the Syntagma, a practical lawyer's edition, by Athanasios of Emesa during the years 572–577.

-Continuation in the East
+Continuation in the Eastern Empire

-The term Byzantine Empire is used today to refer to what remained of the Roman Empire in the Eastern Mediterranean following the collapse of the Empire in the West.
-This Eastern empire continued to practice Roman Law, and it was as the ruler of this empire that Justinian formalized Roman law in his Corpus Juris Civilis.
-To account for the language shift of the Empire's administration from Latin to Greek legal codes based on the Corpus Juris Civilis were enacted in Greek.
-The most well known are:
+The term "Byzantine Empire" (or "Byzantium") is used today to refer to what remained of the Roman Empire in the Eastern Mediterranean after the Western Empire collapsed.
+The Eastern Empire continued to use Roman law, and it was as the ruler of this Eastern Empire that Justinian formalized Roman law in his "Corpus Juris Civilis.", As the administrative language of the Eastern Roman Empire shifted away from Latin, legal codes based on the Corpus Juris Civilis were enacted in Greek.
+The best-known are: